FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ## What's Next?

 The next major goal for the project is to release Fyrox 1.0, which is planned for this year.
-This will be a massive push in stability, documentation and book quality, existing features will be polished.
+This will be a massive push in stability, documentation and book quality, existing features will be polished as well.
 The engine will be able to help in development from start to finish, essentially providing an IDE for game development in Rust.

 ## Support